-The "Implementation and Procedure Rules" set forth in each of the EFPIA Codes establish the framework for the implementation of Codes, the processing of complaints and the initiation or administration of sanctions by member associations.
+The "Implementation and Procedure Rules" set forth in the EFPIA Code establish the framework for the implementation of Codes, the processing of complaints and the initiation or administration of sanctions by member associations.

-ANNEX A to the EFPIA Codes is attached for reference.
+ANNEX A to the EFPIA Code is attached for reference.